U.S. attorney general orders probe of FBI agents' text messages

 “We will leave no stone unturned to confirm with certainty why these text messages are not now available to be produced and will use every technology available to determine whether the missing messages are recoverable from another source,” Sessions said in a statement.

+Several congressional Democrats on Tuesday blasted Republican attacks on the FBI, saying the same people they were accusing of bias against Trump actually helped him, after the FBI disclosed it was reopening the Clinton probe just weeks before the November 2016 presidential election.

+“These Republican attacks show their desperation at the fact that Mueller already has obtained two guilty pleas, two indictments, and at least two cooperating witnesses,” the senior Democrats on the House of Representatives Judiciary, Oversight and Intelligence committees said in a joint statement.

-Six different congressional committees learned about the missing texts last Friday after they had initially requested copies of Strzok and Page’s texts between July 2015 and July 2017.
+Six congressional committees learned about the missing texts last Friday after they had initially requested copies of Strzok’s and Page’s texts between July 2015 and July 2017.

 The failures by the FBI’s system to store the messages were initially uncovered by the Justice Department’s inspector general, who is in the midst of a broad review into whether the FBI made missteps in its handling of the Clinton investigation.